hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 1. Update the current round.
 2. cleanup the message signatures for any collections that are older than the configured number of rounds.

-##### Roster Initializer

-The Roster Initializer replaces the AddressBookInitializer and is responsible for the rotation of the consensus rosters on software upgrade.
-If the candidate roster has enough key material to recover the ledger id, then the candidate roster is adopted as the active roster and the active roster becomes the previous roster.
-If the candidate roster does not have enough key material to recover the ledger id, then the active roster remains the active roster.

-A roster rotation must be recorded in the state before the rest of the platform uses the state.

-### Core Behaviors

-The TSS-Roster alters the address book life-cycle.

-This proposal adds the ability to sign messages with the ledger private key and does not modify any existing behavior after the TSS-Roster proposal.

-The new behavior is related to the genesis process of creating the ledger id and transferring the ability to sign messages from one roster to the next roster.

-#### TSS Genesis for New Networks

-At the start of a new network there will be a new pre-genesis phase to generate the key material for the genesis roster and then restart the network from round 0 with the new key material and ledger id.

-The following startup sequence is modified from existing practices.

-1. Inversion of Control - The app hands a genesis state, genesis roster, and private keys to the platform.
-2. The platform copies the genesis state and starts gossiping with peers without accepting user transactions.
-3. The platform automatically begins to key the genesis roster with a ledger id.
-4. Once the ledger id is created and a threshold number of nodes have voted to being ready to restart, the platform updates the state with the key material and ledger id and restarts from round 0.
-5. Any nodes which failed to produce the key material for themselves will need to receive the key material through a reconnect.

-#### TSS Genesis for Existing Networks

-Prior to the release that enables the TSS Genesis process for existing networks the following must have been
-delivered in a prior releases:

-1. Each node must have their long term EC keys.
-2. The TSS-Roster proposal must have been delivered to introduce the new candidate roster lifecycle.

-On software upgrade with the first release that contains the code to perform the TSS Genesis process:

-1. Business as usual until the candidate roster is set.
-2. Once set, the candidate roster has TSS key material generated for it from random shares that are generated for the existing roster, 1 share per node.
-This creates a random ledger id.
-3. On the next software upgrade the candidate roster will be adopted and the ability to sign messages with the ledger private key will become active.

-If the TSS-Ledger-Id is delivered in release N, then the TSS-Roster proposal and long term EC keys should be delivered in release N-1.
-The ability to sign messages with the ledger private key will be active in release N+1.

-#### Keying The Next Roster

-Once a candidate roster is set, the platform goes through a process of keying the next roster and votes when it is ready to restart and adopt the new roster.

-#### Ledger Signing API

-After the network has been upgraded with the TSS-Ledger-Id proposal, on the next software upgrade the platform will be able to sign messages with the ledger private key.
-Ledger signatures take multiple rounds of consensus to produce and are generated asynchronously through the `PlatformPublisher`.
-The App must register a consumer with the platform to receive the ledger signatures when they are produced.

-### Public API

-#### Ledger Signing API

-#### Ledger Signature Protobuf

-#### State Data Structures

-Describe any public API changes or additions.
-Include stakeholders of the API.

-Examples of public API include:

-* Anything defined in protobuf
-* Any functional API that is available for use outside the module that provides it.
-* Anything written or read from disk

-Code can be included in the proposal directory, but not committed to the code base.

-Remove this section if not applicable.

 ### Configuration

 The following are new configuration: